joshuatrobertson/Group1Project/Report/04-PM-Sprints/README.md

 The [meeting logs](../../Meetings/README.md) provide a top level summary of all of our standups.

 ## Agile Working
-Given the feature driven, modular nature of the project brief, we decided it to adopt the scrum methodology of the agile workflow.
+Given the feature driven, modular nature of the project brief, we decided it to adopt the scrum methodology of the agile workflow for our project.

 ### Step 1: Project Vision and Scoping